devghor/next-mui-starter/README.md

 ```

 - `pnpm install` ( we have legacy-peer-deps=true added in the .npmrc)
-- Create a `.env.local` file by copying the example environment file:
-  `cp env.example.txt .env.local`
-- Add the required environment variables to the `.env.local` file.
 - `pnpm run dev`

 You should now be able to access the application at http://localhost:3000.